Linutronix/TSN-Testbench/_sources/qa.rst.txt

 Coding Style Check
 ------------------

-The coding style for the Linux TSN ``Testbench`` is the Linux kernel style.
+The coding style for the Linux RealTime Communication ``Testbench`` is the Linux kernel style.
 The rules are described here:

 - https://www.kernel.org/doc/html/latest/process/coding-style.html#codingstyle